bmarques1995/Render/remember.md

 D3D12 Sampler
 - The root signature will only accept dynamic samplers inside a Descriptor Table
 - The samplers aren't allowed to be bound, only set and reset

+VK Texture
+- All textures must be in pair with a sampler